lambdapioneer/sloth/artifact_evaluation.md

 3. Open the project in Android Studio and build the project.
 In particular, you should be able to install and run the app on an emulator or physical device.
 However, on the emulator the SE will not be available and therefore the app will show an error when trying to use it.

 4. Also check that you can build the project from the command line.
 This is important for the automated testing with AWS Device Farm later.
-If it is complaining about a missing JDK (or you run into problems), then install OpenJDK 17.
+If it is complaining about a missing JDK (or you run into any other problems), ensure that you have installed OpenJDK 17.
 ```bash
 # Optionally: ensure only OpenJDK 17 is installed
 $ sudo apt remove openjdk*